 Unfortunately, ECM capsules have an issue of extremely high impedance at their output.
 They should, thus, be in a position to maintain high impedance to prevent leaking of stored charge crossway the plates.

-An impedance converter (a JFET) is effective in taking away audio signals from an ECM capsule.
+An impedance converter (a JFET) effectively removes audio signals from an ECM capsule.

 Gate (G) is the high-impedance input, and it receives an output signal from the ECM capsule without degrading it.

 The power supply of JFET is from an external power supply such as DC biasing or phantom power.
-It subsequently causes electric current flow through the source (S) and drain (D) terminals.
-The current has low impedance and hence, can be the final mic output.
+It subsequently causes an electric current to flow through the source (S) and drain (D) terminals.
+The wind has low impedance and hence, can be the final mic output.

 Microphone output calculation